bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 Scanner-generated TRACE and ADC volumes MAY be included using the `TRACE` and `ADC` suffixes.
-If TRACE or ADC volume filenames match a diffusion series with all applicable entities, such volumes SHOULD be derived from that series.
+If TRACE or ADC volume filenames match a diffusion series with all applicable entities, such volumes SHOULD be computed from that series.
 Otherwise, some entity, such as [`acq-<label>`](../appendices/entities.md#acq), SHOULD be used to indicate that the files are unrelated.